-- Policy V.2.13 The Town prior to granting approval of a site and development plan for construction or expansion shall require that all hazardous waste generators and facilities are duly permitted as required by Chapter 403, Florida Statutes, as amended, by the Florida Department of Environmental Protection.
-In addition, the Town, prior to the issuance of a certificate of land development regulation compliance, shall require that all existing hazardous waste facilities or uses which generates hazardous waste show proof of such permit prior to a change in occupancy. - OBJECTIVE V.3 The Town shall include within the land development regulations for development review, provisions as for the conservation, use and protection of soils, minerals, and native vegetative communities. - Policy V.3.1 The Town shall require within the land development regulations that any mining permit be coordinated with the Florida Department Environmental Protection so that mineral resources are conserved and used appropriately. - Policy V.3.2 The Town shall review topographic, hydrologic and vegetative cover factors during the development review process in order to protect and conserve the natural functions of soils. - Policy V.3.3 The Town shall require that forest resources be managed as provided in Silviculture Best Management Practices Manual, published by the Florida Department of Agriculture and Consumer Services, Florida Forest Service 2008 for the multiple uses of recreation, wildlife habitat, watershed protection, erosion control and maintenance of water quality. - Policy V.3.4 The Town shall encourage water conservation by the implementation of xeric or native landscaping techniques. - OBJECTIVE V.4 The Town shall identify as provided in Policy V.4.3 and protect native wildlife and their habitats, including state and federally protected plant and animal species (endangered, threatened and species of special concern), within proposed development sites and protect these natural resources from impacts of development. - Policy V.4.1 The Town shall cooperate with the Florida Fish and Wildlife Conservation Commission in the monitoring and inventorying of wildlife and wildlife habitats within the Town. - Policy V.4.2 The Town shall assist in the application and compliance with all Federal and state regulations which pertain to endangered and rare species. - Policy V.4.3 The Town shall require the evaluation of impacts to endangered, threatened, or species of special concern by requiring as a condition of permit approval of all proposed subdivisions of land into 25 or more lots and multi-family, commercial and industrial developments of 50 acres or more a survey of the site for the presence of state and federally protected plant and animal species.
-In addition, if protected species are found on the site or would be affected by the development. a specific management plan shall be required from the developer, including necessary modifications to the proposed development, to ensure the preservation of the protected species and their habitat.
-The inventory and management plan shall be done in consultation with the Florida Fish and Wildlife Conservation Commission, but the final approval of the management plan shall be by the Town.
+- Policy V.2.13 The City shall as part of the development review process require the maintenance of the quantity and quality of surface water runoff natural drainage basins by prohibiting any development which may diminish or degrade the quality and quantity of surfacewater runoff within the City. - Policy V.2.14 The City, prior to granting approval of a site and development plan, for construction or expansion shall require that all hazardous waste generators and facilities are duly permitted as required by Chapter 403, Florida Statutes, as amended, by the Florida Department of Environmental Protection.
+In addition, the City, prior to the issuance of a certificate of land development regulation compliance, shall require that all existing hazardous waste facilities or uses which generates hazardous waste show proof of such permit prior to a change in occupancy. - OBJECTIVE V.3 The City shall include within the land development regulations for development review, provisions for the conservation, use and protection of soils, minerals, and native vegetative communities. - Policy V.3.1 The City shall require within the land development regulations that any mining permit be coordinated with the Florida Department of Environmental Protection so that mineral resources are conserved and used appropriately. - Policy V.3.2 The City shall review topographic, hydrologic and vegetative cover factors during the development review process in order to protect and conserve the natural functions of soils. - Policy V.3.3 The City shall require that forest resources be managed as provided in Silviculture Best Management Practices Manual, published by the Florida Department of Agriculture and Consumer Services, Division of Forestry, latest revision, for the multiple uses of recreation, wildlife habitat, watershed protection, erosion control and maintenance of water quality. - OBJECTIVE V.4 The City shall, upon adoption of this Comprehensive Plan, identify as provided in Policy V.4.3, and protect native wildlife and their habitats, including state and federally protected plant and animal species (endangered, threatened and species of special concern), within proposed development sites and protect these natural resources from impacts of development. - Policy V.4.1 The City shall cooperate with the Florida Fish and Wildlife Conservation Commission in the monitoring and inventorying of wildlife and wildlife habitats within the City. - Policy V.4.2 The City shall assist in the application and compliance with all Federal and state regulations which pertain to endangered and rare species.

+- Policy V.4.3 The City shall require the evaluation of impacts to endangered, threatened, or species of special concern by requiring as a condition of permit approval of all proposed subdivisions of land into 25 or more lots and multi-family, commercial and industrial developments of 50 acres or more a survey of the site for the presence of state and federally protected plant and animal species.
+If designated species are found on the site or would be affected by the development, a specific management plan will be required from the developer, including necessary modifications to the proposed development, to ensure the preservation of the designated species and their habitat.
+The inventory and management plan shall be done in consultation with Game and Fresh Water Fish Commission, but the - Policy V.4.4 The City shall cooperate with the Florida Department of Natural Resources in the inventorying and monitoring aquaculture activities within the City.